 One benefit that undocumented immigrants are entitled too is food as well as general hunger prevention.
 The federal government in fact requires states to offer this solution to migrant farm workers, immigrants, and even refugees.
 There are a few different options available.

-For ongoing, long term support, SNAP food stamps are available.
+For ongoing, long term support, SNAP food stamp benefits are available.
 This assistance program will help the immigrant afford the groceries they need on a monthly basis.
 An EBT debit card will be issued to them which can be used at a grocery store.
 More on SNAP food stamps.

 Undocumented children under the age of 5 can get free meals and/or food if they enroll into Head Start.
 The federal government funded benefit even provides educational support at the same time.
 While the kid is at school, they can eat, be given breakfast and/or a free lunch, learn about K-12 education, and learn.
 The assistance program therefore has many benefits for undocumented immigrants, and find more information on the Head Start benefit.